AMERICAN VALUES AND ASSUMPTIONS

 Informality

 Americans are quite informal when they behave with foreigners.
-American waiters do not respect the foreigner customers highly.
-So the costumers feel insulted.
-Americans use informal language, informal dress, and informal body position in public places.
+American waiters do not respect foreigner customers highly.
+So the customers feel insulted.
+Americans use informal language, informal dress, and informal body positions in public places.
 The president of a highly respected college runs in the college building compound wearing shorts and old T-shirts like an ordinary person.
-Even the American president is shown wearing jogging dress to show that he is just like an ordinary American.
+Even the American president is shown wearing a jogging dress to show that he is just like an ordinary American.

 The Future, Change, And Progress

 Americans are not worried about the past.
 But they value the future because they think that it can be influenced or controlled.
 They believe that change is better, and new things are better than old things.
-Every American believes that s/he can change the present situation for the better future.
-American belief in progress and better future does not agree with fatalistic attitude, which is found in Asia, Latin America and Arab countries.
-Fatalistic people believe that future is in superior power’s hand and they can do nothing about it.
+Every American believes that s/he can change the present situation for a better future.
+American belief in progress and a better future does not agree with the fatalistic attitude, that is found in Asia, Latin America, and Arab countries.
+Fatalistic people believe that the future is in a superior power’s hands and they can do nothing about it.
 Americans don’t like those who accept everything without fighting against it.

 Time